 The level of wind resistance offered by drones depends on many physical and software features of the drone.
 Some of the major factors are below:

-SHAPE: Sleek and aerodynamically shaped drones have lower drag coefficients and are less affected by winds compared to drones with a more blunt design.
+Sleek and aerodynamically shaped drones have lower drag coefficients and are less affected by winds than drones with a more blunt design.

 What wind is too strong for drones?